bobKasbi/platform-auth-public/README.md

 # Platform Auth (Keycloak Deployment)

-Production-ready Keycloak deployment using Helm, designed as a centralized IAM layer for frontend applications.

 This repository provides a reusable Keycloak deployment module using Helm, designed to act as a centralized Identity and Access Management (IAM) layer for frontend and backend systems.

 ---